Orpheum Theatre

 One of the most beloved landmarks of the twin cities of Champaign-Urbana, the Orpheum Theatre has a long history.

 The first Orpheum Theatre was built in 1904 as a vaudeville venue, and taken over by Marcus Heiman in 1909.
-In 1912, it was torn down with the promise that Heiman would erect a new and much larger theater.
+In 1912, it was torn down with the promise that Heiman would erect a new and much larger theatre.

 The New Orpheum Theatre, as it was originally called, opened in 1914.
-Designed by the firm of Rapp & Rapp, the theater was based upon the Salle de la Spectacle at Versailles.
-It had a 30 foot high main lobby, a 40 foot high auditorium ringed with 24 corinthian columns, and highly ornamented loge boxes at the mezzanine level.
+Designed by the firm of Rapp & Rapp, the theatre was based upon the Salle de la Spectacle at Versailles.
+It had a 30 foot high main lobby, a 40 foot high auditorium ringed with 24 Corinthian columns, and highly ornamented loge boxes at the mezzanine level.
 The stage was large enough for any vaudeville act, and included a screen for moving pictures.

 The Orpheum Theatre was originally a vaudeville house.
 Among the stars to grace its stage in its early days were Will Rogers, Bob Hope, and the Marx Brothers.